Which Are The Main Differences Between UI And UX?

 Just as both the architect and interior designer are essential to building a new house, UX and UI designers are both essential to product development.

 UX design comes first.
 They create the bare bones of a product, i.e., the wireframes and functionality.
 Then, the UI designer polishes it off with the necessary graphics.

 Yet, there is indeed a symbiosis between UX and UI designers.
 They must work together closely on user research as well as further design iterations of a product.

 The reason being, if a change is made to the UX, this impacts the UI and vice versa.
 For instance, if a UX designer finds through user testing that the navigation is off, then both the information architecture and how it looks may need to be reconsidered.

 Understanding UX and UI Once and for All

 UX and UI designers are like the “Property Brothers” of the design world.
-They carry out different roles that are closely linked, and people often confuse the two.
+It’s truly not about who’s better or who wins the UX vs UI Design battle, or highlighting the UI UX difference.
+They carry out a variety of roles that are closely linked, despite people often confusing the two.